sajia23/cs-665-assignment-2/README.md

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.
+- Answer:  If there are new types of drivers in the future, I can create a new class that inherits the driver interface.
+And add it to the factory.
+Also, register them in the driver type enum class so that we can use them in the system.
+And for the new state type, I can create a new class that inherits the state interface.
+And add new method to the interface to change business process.
+And each type of driver has different ways to do the job. we can edit them in each class.
+Because of iterator pattern, I don't need to care about details of drivers and traverse them easily.
 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.
+- Answer: In this part I developed the project using real rules.
+How the delivery request goes through the whole system.
+We just have to check the request to know what's going on.
+And the driver has to register in the system before taking the job.
+And system could notify every driver for a delivery request.
+And I use factory to produce drivers.
+Obviously, all above rules are easier to understand.
 - Describe how you have avoided duplicated code and why it is important.
+- Answer: I have developed driver interface, so that it will be convenient when I add new driver type in the future.
+  Also, I have developed enum class for driver type so that I could use it in all project and no need to duplicate it in other class.
 - If applicable, mention any design patterns you have used and explain why they were chosen.
+- Answer: I use singleton pattern for shop system, state pattern for tracking delivery status, iterator pattern for finding the right driver, factory pattern for producing drivers, observer pattern for notifying drivers, and strategy pattern for different drivers executing specific goals.

 # Maven Commands